ardilamorin/ardilamorin.github.io/_posts/2019-06-24-books-for-UX-designers.md

 ## Intermediate
-A mix between process, practical and theoretical books that help in your everyday practice
+A mix between process, practical and theoretical books that help in your everyday practice.

 - [Atomic Design by Brad Frost](http://atomicdesign.bradfrost.com)
 - [The UX team of one by Leah Buley](http://leahbuley.com/ "The UX team of one by Leah Buley")